The Pure Talalay Bliss Advantage

 Pure Talalay Bliss mattresses work well and are ideally suited to a variety of foundations including adjustable bed foundations, solid surface foundations, platform beds, and slat foundations with a solid top surface.

-In fact, Talalay Latex mattresses work on the greatest variety of foundations of any mattress construction.
-Here is the reason why— the mattresses are made from Talalay Latex Rubber.
-Rubber is very resilient and durable because of its elongation properties.
+In fact, Talalay mattresses work on the greatest variety of foundations of any mattress construction.
+Here is the reason why— the mattresses are made from Talalay.
+Talalay is very resilient and durable because of its elongation properties.

 Important Foundation Information; Pure Talalay Bliss mattresses are substantial in weight, and are designed to work on a solid, firm surface, not spring foundations or bases that are structurally not capable of supporting the weight of purchaser’s pure Talalay Bliss mattress.
 Pure Talalay Bliss may require purchaser to provide proof of the quality of the foundation, adjustable bed base, or bed frame used in conjunction with the mattress if purchaser makes a claim under this Limited Warranty.
 Therefore, if purchaser uses inappropriate foundations, box springs, adjustable bed bases, or inferior bed frames with the mattress, such use will void this limited warranty without limitation. **An appropriate bed frame must completely support the foundation as well.